 Hello!

-Of course, if you want –
+Of course, if you have pictures of the nests –

 Please send us emails with pictures of our nests or bees to: